hametuha/ime-ready-taxonomy/README.md

 ## Description

-Default WordPress UIs for unhierarchical taxonomy(e.g. Post Tag) is too impatient.
+Default WordPress UIs for unhierarchical taxonomy(e.g. Post Tag) are too impatient.
 They rash to fix taxonomy before finish input with IME.

 On the other hands, this plugin carefully wait your typing.
 You don't have to worry about pressing enter key.